buqeye/gsum/README.rst

 The gsum package provides convenient classes that allow one to analyze the convergence pattern of Effective Field Theory (EFT) observables.
 Specifically, this is a conjugacy-based implementation of the statistical model developed in `this paper <https://arxiv.org/abs/1506.01343>`_.
+Although the package is fully functional, we are still working on filling in all of the documentation.
+Examples of how it was used to generate results can be found in the `documentation <https://buqeye.github.io/gsum>`_.

 Installation